RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab02.md

 You may work on PA2 if you need more work to do.
 Or like usual, help other students who might be struggling.
 Did you know that trying to teach others is the very best way for you to learn something yourself?

-This lab was prepared by Michael Costanzo as an adaptation of a lab created for a different class in 2011 by Stratos Dimopoulos.
+This lab was prepared by Michael Costanzo as an adaptation of a lab created for a different class by Stratos Dimopoulos.